 The filing requirements associated with Form 8938 can be confusing.
 However, if you fail to file this form when you have a requirement to do so, you may face severe penalties.

 If you think you may have already failed to file some required forms, contacting a professional is even more important.
-A tax professional will be able to review your situation.
-Determine whether you have failed to file important forms.
-And help you explore your options for resolving any issues you have with the IRS.
+A tax professional will be able to review your situation and determine whether you have filed all the required forms or not.
+Additionally, tax pro can help you explore your options for resolving any issues you have with the IRS.